nuclearsalmon/project-accela/README.md

 ### Server Core
 The server core provides the essential frameworks and functionality behind the project.
-Including, but not limited to:
+Including, but not limited to (keep in mind some of this is not implemented yet):
-- Plugin, service and permission management.
+- Plugin framework.
+- Service scheduling.
+- Event-based cross-plugin communication separated by channels.
-- Sandbox security features.
+- Sandbox security features, including a permissions system for limiting plugin access.
-- Basic user data and permissions management.
+- Basic user data and per-user permissions management.
 - Standard classes for creating *Session Providers* that add support for network communication through various client-server protocols (such as [Telnet][repo_telnet_provider]).
 This is so that any future protocols can be easily implemented and interacted with in a standardized fashion.
-- Event-based cross-plugin communication separated by channels.
+- Logging.

 <!--Repo link: [Server (Core)][repo_server]-->